• Skip to main content

 • Is your inventory system automated?
 Labor-intensive tasks are more prone to mistakes.

-• Ask your employees how your office efficiency can be improved or unnecessary costs can be cut, give rewards ( like gift cards) for those brilliant ideas which you decide to adopt.
+• Ask your employees how your office efficiency can be improved or unnecessary costs can be cut, and give rewards ( like gift cards) for those brilliant ideas which you decide to adopt.

-9. Offer long term plans:
+9. Offer long-term plans:

 • If a significant portion of your customers utilize your services only for a few months and leave, offer a discounted yearly plan if they pay upfront.